 How To Build An Interdependent Relationship With Your Partner

 To build an interdependence in a relationship, you need to foster a few things in it:

 1. Balance: Interdependence allows a person to keep their identity while being with someone they love.
 It requires no sacrifices, and nothing is done beyond reasonable limits.
 A person loves themselves and maintains their own life as much as they dive into the relationship and keep each other happy.
 It is important to maintain this perfect balance where one does not put the partner above themselves but treats them as an equal.

 Maintaining your identity does not mean that you totally disregard your partner’s likes and dislikes.
 It means finding a way to respect each other’s values, needs, and habits.
 You can maintain your identity through work, friendships, or hobbies that you engage in independently.
-To stay connected to your partner, balance your independence with spending time together on activities you both enjoy.
+To stay connected to your partner, balance your independence with spending quality time together on activities you both enjoy.